 Computers and printing

-The School has a few areas where you will be able to use PC or Mac computers as well as a number of printer/scanners.
+The School has a few areas where you will be able to use PC or Mac computers as well as several printer/scanners.
 Some of the computers have the latest specialized 2D and 3D, music and film software installed.

 Itziar - Why I chose Herts